 All researchers from LAND4FLOOD participating countries can apply for the Short Term Scientific Mission (STSM) abroad.
 Calls for these missions will be regularly published.
-For detailed information see the CURRENT CALL (dead lines 4th May 2018 and 15th June 2018) If you are interested in a STSM, please contact our coordinator Barbara Warner (warner[at]arl-net.de).
+For detailed information see the CURRENT CALL (dead line 21st September 2018) If you are interested in a STSM, please contact our coordinator Barbara Warner (warner[at]arl-net.de).

 LAND4FLOOD Policy Brief The Policy Brief developed at the Prague workshop has just been published by IWRA under 1/2018.
 Title: How Private Land Matters in Flood Risk Management? (available here) Key policy messages to be shared around: • Flood water can be stored in the catchment, upstream of cities, or in the cities themselves. • In […]

 First Special Issue of the COST Action LAND4FLOOD has been published in the Journal of Flood Risk Management 11/1 (March 2018)! (here) Content: Hartmann, T., Jílková, J., Schanze, J.: Land for flood risk management: A catchment‐wide and cross‐disciplinary perspective.
 DOI: 10.1111/jfr3.12344 (available here).
 Bornschein, A., Pohl, R.: Land use influence on flood routing and retention from the […]

 Aleksa Lipovac (Serbia) visited the Reykjavik University (Iceland) to continue in the research on natural water retention measure potential started by Alexandra.
 He cooperated with David C. Finger and Guðmundur Halldórsson, member of The Soil Conservation Service of Iceland.
 Output: Paper on Flood Retention on Private Land in Iceland will be presented at EGU 2018 in Vienna